awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 To make it easier to find your CMKs in the console, you can sort and filter them\.

 **Note**
-The **Key type** column is displayed only in AWS Regions where AWS KMS supports asymmetric CMKs and data key pairs\.
+The **Key type** column is [displayed optionally](#viewing-console-customize) and is available only in AWS Regions where AWS KMS supports asymmetric CMKs\.
-Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
-Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and Europe \(Ireland\)\.
+Asymmetric CMKs and asymmetric data key pairs are supported in all AWS Regions that AWS KMS supports except for China \(Beijing\) and China \(Ningxia\)\.

 **Sort**
 You can sort customer managed CMKs in ascending or descending order by their column values\.
 This feature sorts all CMKs in the table, even if they don't appear on the current table page\.
 Sortable columns are indicated by an arrow beside the column name\.
 On the **AWS managed keys** page, you can sort by **Alias** or **Key ID**\.
 On the **Customer managed keys** page, you can sort by **Alias**, **Key ID**, or **Key type**\.
 To sort in ascending order, choose the column heading until the arrow points upward\.
 To sort in descending order, choose the column heading until the arrow points downward\.
-You can only sort by one column at a time\.
+You can sort by only one column at a time\.
 For example, you can sort CMKs in ascending order by key ID, instead of alias, which is the default\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-sort.png)
+When your sort CMKs on the **Customer master keys** page in ascending order by **Key type**, all asymmetric keys are displayed before all symmetric keys\.

 **Filter**
 You can filter CMKs by their column values\.
 The filter applies to all CMKs in the table, even if they don't appear on the current table page\.
 The filter is not case\-sensitive\.